 The most appropriate age to start building your body would be at the age of 20.

 At the age of 20, the average recovery period is a maximum of two days after a strenuous heavy weight workout.
 And by the time one reaches the age of 30, that recovery period becomes twice as much – four days.
-Of course, the recovery period do vary from person to person, depending on the diets they take, supplements, their genetic structure etc. Keep in mind though, when you’ve become a veteran in body building, sometimes your body might require up to 7 days of recovery period when you lift extremely heavy weights, irrespective of your age.
+Of course, the recovery period does vary from person to person, depending on the diets they take, supplements, their genetic structure etc. Keep in mind though, when you’ve become a veteran in bodybuilding, sometimes your body might require up to 7 days of recovery period when you lift extremely heavy weights, irrespective of your age.